 The objective here is to automate database backups with a cron job and keep the backups secure remotely on an s3 bucket.

-5.0.0.beta.1versions can return an error with some json version. ssh onto your server and run
+5.0.0.beta.1version can return an error with some JSON version. ssh onto your server and run

 gem install backup -v '5.0.0.beta.1'

-Generate a model for the database.
-This model file will have the type and configuration of storage, database, encryption, compression, notifier etc. for the database.
+- Configuration: Generate a model for the database.
+This model file will have the type and configuration of storage, database, encryption, compression, notifier, etc. for the database.

 backup generate:model --trigger <model name> \ --databases="postgresql" --storages="s3" \ --compressor="gzip" --notifiers="slack"

-Refer this page for a detailed overview about the types of customizations available.
+Refer to this page for a detailed overview of the types of customizations available.
 You can omit any configuration that you don’t need here on the command above.
 This will create a

 Model.new(:<Project Environment>, <Project name with db type>) do database PostgreSQL do |db| db.name = ENV["POSTGRESQL_DATABASE"] db.username = ENV["POSTGRESQL_USERNAME"] db.password = ENV["POSTGRESQL_PASSWORD"] db.host = ENV["API_HOST_DOMAIN"] db.port = 5432 db.additional_options = ["-xc", "-E=utf8"] end store_with S3 do |s3| s3.access_key_id = ENV["BACKUP_BOT_AWS_KEY"] s3.secret_access_key = ENV["BACKUP_BOT_AWS_SECRET"] s3.region = "ap-south-1" s3.bucket = <cm-live-projects bucket or storage provided by client> s3.path = <Project name> s3.keep = 5 end #notifier slack notify_by Slack do |slack| slack.on_success = true slack.on_warning = true slack.on_failure = true slack.webhook_url = ENV["BACKUP_BOT_SLACK_WEBHOOK"] end end

-This is how a demo model file with mimimum complexity configuration looks like.
-All the variables in this particular file are being fetched from the OS’ environment variables (these were set through cloud66).
-There can be alternative ways to fetch these variables.
-The name, username and password of the database will be available on cloud66 (refer image below).
+This is what a demo model file with minimum complexity configuration looks like.
+All the variables in this particular file are fetched from the OS’ environment variables (these were set through cloud66).
+There can be alternative ways to bring these variables.
+The database's name, username, and password will be available on Cloud66 (refer image below).
 A bucket was created to store these backups.
-A slack application was created to integrate a bot who sends the status of a backup.
+A slack application was created to integrate a bot that sends the status of a backup.

-Current version of this gem does not have a restore command.
-As of now restoration has to be manual.
+The current version of this gem does not have a restore command.
+As of now, restoration has to be manual.
 An automated restoration mechanism will be available soon.